JieGH/about/VALENCIA2022/VALENCIA2022.md

 You can travel to Valencia via flights directly to Valencia.
 You can also travel to neighboring cities such as Madrid, Barcelona, and Alicante then travel to Valencia via train.

 ---
+## 🏠 Accommodation suggestions
+Accommodation, book as soon as possible because the stay expands over 5 days, which is challenging to find a room with these consecutive days.

+Avoid Airbnb near the beach; At least 2 KM away from the beach.

+Places recommended:
+-  Benimaclet (student area, 10 minutes away on foot),
+- Avinguda de Blasco Ibáñez (student area, 10 minutes away on foot),
+- Av. del Puerto (close to sea, park, and transportation, 25 minutes away on tram),
+- Valencia old town near metro stop Colón (tourist, 25 minutes away on bus)

+---
 ## 💶 Spending and currency
 The currency is the euro.